Jul 7, 2017

 Andrews plans to pursue a doctorate in psychology at the University of Michigan.
 But first he will head to Alaska through the AmeriCorps program.

 Andrews, who competed on the track team, recalls his pride at representing Cal Poly and “what it means to be a Mustang — our tenacity, spirit and pride.”
 He was hampered by injuries that affected his development in the long jump and triple jump.
-A hamstring injury closed the door on his track career, but it didn’t end his days as an athlete.
+A hamstring injury closed the door on his track career, but it did not end his days as an athlete, as Andrews began training to be a weightlifter.

 Story above originally appeared as part of a Cal Poly News article: http://calpolynews.calpoly.edu/news_releases/2017/June/Grad%20Showcase.html